siddheshgunjal/slackker/README.md

 ### Installation
 * Install slackker from PyPI (recommended). slackker is compatible with Python 3.6+ and runs on Linux, MacOS X and Windows.
-* A new environment can be created as following:
+* Usage as given below:

 ```bash
 pip install slackker